defold/doc/docs/en/manuals/input.md

 ## The input stack

-Any game object that acquires input focus is put first in the list of objects that listens to input.
+Any game object that acquires input focus is put first in the list of objects that listen to input.
 This list is called the *input stack*.
-Input actions are dispatched to the top object's components first and actions then trickles further down the stack to other components that listens to input:
+Input actions are dispatched to the top object's components first and actions then trickle further down the stack to other components that listen to input:

 ![Input stack](images/input/input_stack.png)

-Dispatch of actions happen within the same frame so unless you deliberately control the dispatch of actions down the stack (see "Consuming input" below) it will appear as if all listening components' `on_input()` functions will receive actions simultaneously.
+All actions are dispatched within the same frame so unless you deliberately control the dispatch of actions down the stack (see "Consuming input" below) it will appear as if all listening components' `on_input()` functions will receive actions simultaneously.

 ## Stack order